chester2400/chester2400/README.md

 ![Prototype pcb](https://github.com/chester2400/chester2400/blob/main/git1.jpeg)
 And here is the 3D printed main unit case and PCB.
 ![Prototype pcb and case](https://github.com/chester2400/chester2400/blob/main/git2.jpeg)
+I have also designed an SMD board already assembled to fit over a standard arduino 2560 mega as a sheild, but since its not a comercial device i decided not to make it.
+If there are people that would be interested in that it is posible to make them.

 <!---
 chester2400/chester2400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.